 Blogging (and writing in general) might look fairly simple from the outside.
 It’s not technically difficult to create a blog post.
 But there are a hundred little details that go into a thorough, professional-looking review.
 Plus there are those times when your theme updates and your bullet points randomly disappear sitewide, so you spend the next three hours researching the CSS that might possibly fix it.

-Sex toy reviewing is a fascinating mix of writing, editing, photography, photo editing, graphic design, web design, market research, social media outreach, product knowledge and comparative analysis, customer (=reader) support, creativity, blind luck—and masturbating.
+Sex toy blogging is a fascinating mix of writing, editing, photography, photo editing, graphic design, web design, market research, social media outreach, product knowledge and comparative analysis, customer (=reader) support, creativity, blind luck—and masturbating.
 It’s expanded my horizons, and I don’t regret any of it.

 What Do You Do with All Those Toys?
 You Can’t Use Them All!

 So why keep them all, rather than selling them or even giving them away?
-It’s because I want to be able to analyze the fuck out of every new product that comes my way.
+It’s because I wanted to be able to analyze the fuck out of every new product that comes my way.
 Sometimes that involves pulling that vibe that I haven’t used in 8 months out of its hidey hole; charging it; and comparing it to a similar, newer vibe.

 What’s the Hardest Part of Sex Toy Reviewing for You?